How to Run a Docker Image as a Container?

 What Is a Docker Image?

-To better understand what a Docker image is, you can think of it as a blueprint for a container.
+To better understand a Docker image, you can think of it as a blueprint for a container.
 Just like a blueprint provides a set of instructions for how to construct a building, a Docker image provides a set of instructions for how to create a container.

 Once you have a Docker image, you can use it to create one or more Docker containers that house the application.